 Returning to work after lockdown will not be an easy decision or change for any parent but it may also be a necessary one.
 At this time, it is important to look after your mental health and alleviate your own fears and anxieties.
 If you have concerns about workplace safety talk to a manager or HR representative to check Scottish Government guidelines are being adhered to.

-You may also be experiencing guilt about leaving your children at home and starting back to work.
+You may also be experiencing guilt about starting back to work.
 Understand that this is normal and if you feel you are not managing these feelings try and find someone to talk to; your partner, a colleague, family member, friend or professional.
 Access support and help from those around you and keep yourself safe.

 Counselling and support parents, families and children